Pernicious anemia: Treatment

 Hydroxocobalamin injection usp(1000 mcg/ml) is a clear red liquid solution of hydroxocobalamin which is available in a 30-ml brown glass multidose vial packaged in a paper box.
 Shown is 500 mcg B-12 (as 1/2 cc) drawn up in a 0.5-cc U-100 27 gauge x 1/2" insulin syringe, as prepared for subcutaneous injection.

-Pernicious anemia is usually easily treated by providing the necessary level of vitamin B_{12} supplementation.
-Pernicious anemia can be treated with intramuscular injections of vitamin B_{12}.
+Pernicious anemia can easly be treated with intramuscular injections of vitamin B_{12}.
 Initially in high daily doses, followed by less frequent lower doses, as the condition improves.
-Activity may need to be limited during the course of treatment.
-As long as the body is saturated with vitamin B_{12} expected to result in cessation of anemia-related symptoms and there are no other symptoms, unless there are irreversible neurological complications.
-There are not enough studies on whether pills are as effective in improving or eliminating symptoms as parenteral treatment.
-Folate supplementation may affect the course and treatment of pernicious anemia if vitamin B_{12} not replaced.
-In some severe cases of anemia, a blood transfusion may be needed to resolve haematological effects.
+Without early treatment, some or all neurological problems may become permanent.
+In more serious cases of anemia, a blood transfusion may be needed to resolve haematological effects.
 Treatment is lifelong.

-The treatment of PA varies by country and area.
-Opinions vary over the efficacy of administration (parenteral/oral), the amount and time interval of the doses, or the forms of vitamin B_{12} (e.g. cyanocobalamin/hydroxocobalamin).
-More comprehensive studies are still needed in order to validate the feasibility of a particular therapeutic method for PA in clinical practices.
+There are not enough studies on whether pills are as effective in improving or eliminating symptoms as intramuscular injections.
+Folate supplementation may affect the course and treatment of pernicious anemia if vitamin B_{12} not replaced.